dani-boo/thermostatJS/README.md

 5. If power saving mode is on, the maximum temperature is 25 degrees :white_check_mark:
 6. If power saving mode is off, the maximum temperature is 32 degrees :white_check_mark:
 7. Power saving mode is on by default :white_check_mark:
-8. You can reset the temperature to 20 with a reset function
+8. You can reset the temperature to 20 with a reset function :white_check_mark:
 9. You can ask about the thermostat's current energy usage: < 18 is low-usage, < 25 is medium-usage, anything else is high-usage.
 10. (In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)